+Key risks

-Key risks Asset management: including property void costs.
+Asset management: including property void costs.

 Management and Mitigation Improvements in monitoring; ensure properties are repaired economically, efficiently and effectively and re-let at the earliest opportunity.
 A review of any void property and any that are not being successfully re-let, triggers a wider review to assess the properties' usefulness to the Group going forward and disposal if necessary.

-Staffing: Failure to retain and recruit a staff team that is skilled, motivated and productive within agreed resources.
-Improvements in communications are ongoing.
-Streamlined the recruitment process.
+Staffing: Failure to retain and recruit a staff team Improvements agreed resources.

+in communications are that is skilled, motivated and productive within Streamlined the recruitment process.
 Exit surveys are ongoing to ensure reasons for staff turnover are known and acted upon.
-The Group is actively involved in working groups, responding to consultations, and exploring funding mechanisms to assess government modelling for future possible funding options.